ID-Patch: Robust ID Association for Group Photo Personalization: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study on variants of the proposed method in \textbf{Tab.\,\ref{tab:ablation}}.
 The performance notably degrades when patch projection is omitted, leading to poor location alignment as the algorithm attempts to infer ID locations based on indirect cues such as gender and pose.
 Similarly, omitting token projection reduces resemblance by eliminating essential facial details, quantitatively validates the finding of \textbf{Fig.\,\ref{fig:id_token}}.
 Single-stage training results in indistinguishable ID patches (as shown in \textbf{Fig.\,\ref{fig:single_stage})}, which impairs effective positioning.
-Our proposed ID-Patch, which utilizes two-stage inference, significantly enhances both text alignment and ID positioning over its single-stage counterpart, although it does not alter ID resemblance.
-This may be because ID embeddings contribute minimally to facial detail representation in the initial denoising steps but are more influential in subsequent text following and ID positioning.
+The default setting with an ID token injection ratio of 0.8 improves text alignment compared to injecting the ID token at every timestep, while maintaining the same level of identity resemblance.
+This improvement may arise because ID embeddings have little effect on facial detail during the early denoising steps, but become more influential in the later stages.
+It is important to note that even without the inference trick (i.e., using the ID token injection ratio), our proposed method still outperforms all baseline approaches.